FelixOnline/v2/content/articles/2017-2-24-my-eating-disorder.md

  - /comment/6812/my-eating-disorder
 imported: true
 comments:
+ - value: >
- - BaronBut for the West to do so would destroy its own collective soul Not doing such things is what distinguishes us from themI agree cotAlemelyplsoThe official US policy for decades is that the response to a nuclear attack will be a massive retailation in kind against the perpetrators details not announced in advanceAnyone with at least a two digit IQ realizes this will happen  Any rational person will not use nuclear weapons against the US  Bin Laden however if had them would think this a good reason to use them in the hope he could leat the islamic anger  Tancredos comments are an invitation to people like bin Laden
+     BaronBut for the West to do so would destroy its own collective soul.
+Not doing such things is what distinguishes us from them.I agree cotAlemely.plsoThe official US policy for decades is that the response to a nuclear attack will be a massive retailation in kind against the perpetrators, details not announced in advance.Anyone with at least a two digit IQ realizes this will happen.
+Any rational person will not use nuclear weapons against the US.
+Bin Laden, however, if had them, would think this a good reason to use them in the hope he could leat the islamic anger.
+Tancredo’s comments are an invitation to people like bin Laden.

 # Article Taxonomies
 categories: